-CO2 and O2 content in the RICE exhaust gas stream was measured continuously throughout each test period in accordance with USEPA Method 3A.
-The CO2 content of the exhaust was monitored using a Servomex 1440D single beam single wavelength (SBSW) infrared gas analyzer and a Servomex 4900 paramagnetic sensor gas analyzer.
-The O2 content of the exhaust was monitored using a Servomex 1440D gas analyzer that uses a paramagnetic sensor and a Servomex 4900 paramagnetic sensor gas analyzer.
+CO2 and O2 content in the RICE exhaust gas was measured continuously throughout each test period in accordance with USEPA Method 3A.
+The CO2 content of the exhaust was monitored using a Servomex 1440D single beam single wavelength (SBSW) infrared gas analyzer.
+The O2 content of the exhaust was monitored using a Servomex 1440D gas analyzer that uses a paramagnetic sensor.

-During each sampling period, a continuous sample of the IC engine exhaust gas stream was extracted from the stack using a stainless steel probe connected to a Teflon® heated sample line.
-The sampled gas was conditioned by removing moisture prior to being introduced to the analyzers; therefore, measurement of O_2 and CO_2 concentrations correspond to standard dry gas conditions.
+During each sampling period, a continuous sample of the RICE exhaust gas stream was extracted from the stack using a stainless steel probe connected to a Teflon® heated sample line.
+The sampled gas was conditioned by removing moisture prior to being introduced to the analyzers; therefore, measurement of O_2 and CO_2 content correspond to standard dry gas conditions.
 Instrument response data were recorded using an ESC Model 8816 data acquisition system that monitored the analog output of the instrumental analyzers continuously and logged data as one-minute averages.